TARRAKAN/nesUsb/README.md

  4. Ground	-		VSS		-
  5. Clock	-		CLK		-
 ________
-Connect controller's wires to digispark:
+Wires should be connected to your Digispark in that way:
-Data	-
+Data	- P1(In my code.
+But you can change it in #define's of preprocessor)

-Power	- 5V
+Power	- 5V(Constantly)

-Latch	-
+Latch	- P1(In my code.
+But you can change it in #define's of preprocessor)

-Ground	- GND
+Ground	- GND(Constantly)

-Clock	-
+Clock	- P0(In my code.
+But you can change it in #define's of preprocessor)